Joe Bocan: Recording career

 Her self-titled debut album was released in 1988, and spawned singles including "Paradoxale", "On parle des yeux" and "Repartir à zéro".
 She led the 1989 Félix nominations with 10 nods, but won only the award for best pop-rock show that year.
 The following year, she won the Félix for Best Female Singer.

 She followed up with Les Désordres in 1991, and had another hit single with "Apocalypso".
 In this era, she continued to take acting roles in television series such as Piège infernal and La Misère des riches.
 While filming La Misère des riches, she met musician and actor Charles Biddle, Jr., the son of legendary Canadian jazz musician Charlie Biddle; they soon became a couple and later married.

 She released two further albums and a greatest hits compilation in the 1990s, and the children's album La Comtesse d'Harmonia fait le tour du monde in 2001.
 Her further acting roles included the films Meurtre en musique and The Ideal Man (L'Homme idéal), and the children's television series Ramdam.

 Following La Comtesse d'Harmonia, she left the music business for several years, teaching theatre at the École des Arts de la Scène in Joliette.
 She returned to music in the 2010s with a second children's album, La Comtesse d'Harmonia - Pour faire danser la terre, in 2011 and a new adult pop album, La loupe, in 2013.

 A longtime ally of the LGBT community in Quebec, she debuted in 2015 as a radio host on Montreal's new LGBT-focused radio station CHRF.
 She was cohost with Miguel Doucet of Les Pétards, a daily arts and culture magazine show until the station discontinued its LGBT format in December.

 In 2020, Bocan, Marie Carmen and Marie Denise Pelletier announced the joint concert tour Pour une histoire d'un soir, although the tour was delayed by the COVID-19 pandemic in Quebec and instead launched in 2022.
 The tour won the Félix Award for Variety or Reinterpretation Concert of the Year at the 44th Félix Awards.

+Film

+In 1987 she appeared and sang in a semi-documentary movie about World War I titled La guerre oubliée, directed by Richard Boutet.